SteveWinward/PowerBI/WriteUps/splunk.md

 # The endpoint will be different based on your Splunk instance
 $exportUrl = 'https://SplunkServerDefaultCert:8089/services/search/jobs/export?'

+# The output mode, csv works best with Power BI
 $output_mode = 'csv'

+# The search query
 $search = 'search source="tutorialdata.zip:*" clientip="87.194.216.51" | stats count by host'

 # Constructs the Request URL